yitinghanphd/yitinghanphd.github.io/publications.md

 Reinhardt, J., & Han, Y. Language learning beyond the classroom: An historical perspective.
 In Reinders, H., Lai, C., & Sundqvist, P. (eds.), *The Routledge Handbook of Language Learning and Teaching Beyond the Classroom*.

 Han,Y., & Reinhardt, J. Successful language learning in the digital wilds: A complexity theory inspired case study.

+Han,Y. Understanding trajectories of emergence in language learning.